Adventures in Washing Wool Yarn

 While plying the second yarn, I watched Kate’s course Finishing Up.
 Here’s what I learned from Kate about how to wash wool yarns:

-Here’s what I learned from Kate about how to wash wool yarns:
+Here’s what I learned from Kate about washing wool yarns:

 1. I paid more attention to wash and rinse temperature.